revaturelabs/interviewquestions/InterviewSpecificQuestions/JavaScript/Javascript.md

 <blockquote>

-JavaScript is a loosely-typed language, so a variable can store any type value.
+JavaScript is a loosely typed language, so a variable can store any type of value.
 ```javascript
 a= 6;
 a= "JavaScript";